Mexico's Pemex says protests cause 'critical' border city fuel shortage

 Residents took to social media to pass on information about where to find fuel, with some braving long lines to cross the border to Calexico, California, to fill up their vehicles.

-"They should let the gasoline through, don't be fools.
-We know that whatever they do the prices are not coming down," said Tellaeche, adding that she had taken to using a bicycle.
+"They should let the gasoline through, don't be fools, we know that whatever they do the prices are not coming down," said Tellaeche, adding she had taken to using a bicycle to save fuel.
+(Reporting by David Alire Garcia and Lizbeth Garcia; Editing by Frank Jack Daniel and Peter Cooney)

-(Reporting by David Alire Garcia and Lizbeth Diaz; Editing by Peter Cooney, Toni Reinhold)
+* CIMIC pulls out of building power station to supply Ichthys LNG